SaltwaterC/aws2js/README.md

  * define the appropriate environment variables: npm_config_xml2js=true and / or npm_config_mime=true

 The above methods are equivalent.
 You need to pick just one.

+The library installations under root is problematic due to how npm handles [installations under root](https://npmjs.org/doc/scripts.html#USER). npm chokes on running `node tools/install.js`, therefore you need to invoke the installation command with:

+> npm install aws2js --unsafe-perm

 ## Project and Design goals